quartzbio/quartzbio-python/docs-source/source/vaults_and_objects.md

 ## Uploading Files

 Users can upload files to any vault to which they have write-level access.
-File names are case-insensitive.
+File names are `case-insensitive`.
 Uploading a file with a duplicate name (or the same name as a folder) will cause the new file's name to be auto-incremented (i.e. file, file-1, file-2, ...).

-There is no maximum upload size limit.
+**There is no maximum upload size limit**.
 Users are recommended to gzip their files before uploading if they are large.